-Diedre Wilkes Dead From Coronavirus, Healthcare Worker’s Toddler Found Alone During Wellness Check
+Diedre Wilkes Died After Coronavirus Diagnosis & Her Toddler Was Found Alone During Wellness Check

 Diedre Wilkes, 42, had worked as a mammogram technician at Piedmont Newnan Hospital in Newnan.
 Last Thursday, she was found dead in her home by police conducting a welfare check.
 Authorities estimate that she had been dead for 12-16 hours.

-The young child was placed into the custody of her father.
+The young child was placed in the custody of her father.

 Coweta County Coroner Richard Hawk says that the girl was likely exposed to the coronavirus herself “in some capacity,” although it’s unclear if she’s become sick with the virus.